-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
-In some cases, you may be able to obtain a drug that is not on the "Drug List."
-For more information, please see Chapter 9.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List.
+(For more information, please see Chapter 9.)

-Section 3.2 There are five cost-sharing tiers for drugs on the "Drug List"
+Section 3.2 There are five cost-sharing tiers for drugs on the Drug List

-Every drug on the plan's "Drug List" is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

 - Tier 1 Preferred Generics (lowest tier)

 - Tier 2 Generics

-- Tier 3 Preferred Brand
+- Tier 3 Preferred Brand (Some generics may be included in this tier.)

 - Tier 4 Non-Preferred Drug

 - Tier 5 Specialty (highest tier)

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.